MlgmXyysd/WSAPackagingTool/libraries/README.md

 - Git for Windows: `2.33.1`

 ## Notes

-- `install.cmd` is pre-built, do not modify.
+- `install.cmd` is installation utility template, do not modify.